-As detailed in the projects contract and the City of Edinburgh Councils Sustainable Procurement the requirements of Community Benefits are committed to maximising social, economic and environmental benefits through the delivery of the project.
+Trams to Newhaven are committed to maximising the social, economic and environmental benefits through the delivery of the project.

-Targeted recruitment and training e.g. jobs, training, work experience, job shadowing opportunities, apprenticeships for young people and unemployed individuals
+target recruitment and training, for example, jobs, training, work experience, job shadowing opportunities, apprenticeships for young people and unemployed individuals

-Community enhancements – resources provided for community facilities e.g. playgrounds, habitat enhancements, environmental improvements and initiatives
+provide community enhancements – resources provided for community facilities, for example, playgrounds, habitat enhancements, environmental improvements and initiatives

 Trams to Newhaven aims to aid the community in learning about their heritage.
 This is why we will be providing updates about the archaeology that is uncovered during the project.
 We will provide the community with onsite archaeology weekly vlogs detailing the current excavations and findings.
 Be prepared to see Leith like you have never seen it before and to learn more of its fascinating history through the eyes of an archaeologist.